Blackmoor, Hampshire: Notable landmarks

 Designed by Herbert Baker, the Blackmoor War Memorial cloister, framed by timber, was added to the church grounds in 1920.
 It is one of around 130 Grade II* listed war memorials in England.

 Blackmoor is home to a specialist fruit nurseries.
 The Blackmoor Estate, now a farming company, hosts annual apple-tasting events from the estate's groves.
+On 18 February 2013 two workers were killed at the farm when they entered a controlled atmosphere store with an oxygen level of 1% in order to obtain apples to enter in the Marden fruit show.
+In 2015 their manager was sentenced to two-and-half years in prison for manslaughter in relation to their deaths.

 Education

 St Matthew's Church of England Primary School opened in 1962 and teaches over 150 pupils.